qlever-dev/qlever-docs/docs/geosparql.md

+# GeoSPARQL Support in QLever

-QLever has support for a selection of the most relevant features from the [OGC GeoSPARQL standard](https://docs.ogc.org/is/22-047r1/22-047r1.html): see below for a detailed list.
-Additionally, QLever supports some custom spatial querying features beyond the GeoSPARQL standard, like nearest neighbor search.
+This page describe which features from the [OGC GeoSPARQL standard](https://docs.ogc.org/is/22-047r1/22-047r1.html) are supported in QLever, and how to use them.
+It also described some custom extensions, like nearest neighbor search.

 ## Geometry Preprocessing